stalwartlabs/website/docs/configuration/tracing/overview.md

 - `open-telemetry`: Sends tracing information to an OpenTelemetry collector.
 - `log`: Writes tracing information to a log file.
 - `stdout`: Prints tracing information to standard output.
+- `journal`: Sends tracing information to the systemd journal.
+Only available on Linux/Unix systems.

 The level of tracing information recorded is determined by the `global.tracing.level` attribute.
 The available levels are: